keinsam/vae-from-scratch/README.md

 This script will:
 - Train the model.
 - Save the trained model in `WEIGHTS_DIR`.
-- Log the loss values adn generated samples in TensorBoard.
+- Log the loss values and generated samples in TensorBoard.

 To see the plotted loss functions and the generated samples, run ```tensorboard --logdir=logs``` in the terminal.